-The Data Aggregation and Manipulation (DAM) boards are envisioned to be the FLX-155 board being developed at BNL for the ATLAS experiment at LHC.
-These boards will provide the interface between the detector frontend and the "back-end" online computing.
-These boards are flexible in their function as they can be used as an optional standalone processor (with a 100Gb ethernet output) or as a PCIe interface to a high-performance COTS server (FBDC) as part of the Online Filter.
+The Data Aggregation and Manipulation (DAM) boards are envisioned to be a variation of the next generation FELIX boards being developed at BNL for the ATLAS experiment at LHC.
+These boards will provide the interface between the detector front-end and the "back-end" online computing.
+These boards are flexible in their function as they can be used as an optional standalone processor (with a 100Gb ethernet output) or as a PCIe interface to a high-performance COTS server (EBDC) as part of the Online Filter.